Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Open the restrictions page, and click Undo.
 Most restrictions are removed instantly.
 In case something doesn't work as expected, try logging off Windows.
 Some extreme cases may require a reboot.

-Go to the restrictions page and click Tools and then Export.
-Settings are not exported or imported, only restrictions.
+Go to the restrictions page, save your restrictions to a profile and then click Export.
+Settings are not exported or imported, only profiles.

-Go to the restrictions page and click Tools and then Import.
+Go to the restrictions page and click Import.
 Select the file to be imported.
-Click Apply to activate imported restrictions.
+Your profiles will be imported.
+Load a profile by clicking on it and then click Apply to activate restrictions.

-If you need to pause restrictions, start maintenance:
+If you need to pause restrictions temporarily, suspend them:

-- To start maintenance on one installation, go to its dashboard and click Start Maintenace.
+- To suspend restrictions on one installation, go to its dashboard and click Suspend Restrictions

-- To start maintenance on multiple installations, go to a control center, select installations, click Tools and then click Maintenance.
+- To suspend restrictions on multiple installations, go to a control center, select installations, click Actions and then click Suspend Restrictions

-If disabling access to drives is not enough, and you also need to disable UNC path access to folders and drives, check this desktop restriction: Disable search and run and Cortana.
+If disabling access to drives is not enough, and you also need to disable UNC path access to folders and drives, check this desktop restriction: Disable search and run on the Start Menu.

 If you enter your company name in the Brand box, in Settings, it will be used when notifications show up and at the login screen.

-If you need to allow someone to use Deskman, but with limited permissions, go to Settings and enable the Guest Account.
+If you need to allow someone to use Deskman, but with limited permissions: go to Settings, add a new user account and select permissions.

 If you have multiple networks, not connected between them, use one Deskman installation as a hub.
-Go to Settings and enter the external address and port of your installation in the sync hub section.
-Firewalls and routers will need to be properly configured.
+Go to Settings and enter the external address and port of your installation in the Sync Hub section.
+Firewalls will need to be properly configured.

 Deskman is unable to restrict access to folders.
 The proper way to do so would be using folder permissions.
 However, Deskman can help you allow access to a specific folder while blocking access to the rest of the drive.